 You may need to get another person to help hold the cat if it continues to protest or squirm.

-Squeeze some gel out onto your pointy finger.
+Squeeze some gel out onto your pointer finger.

-With your other hand, gently pry open the cat's jaws at the hinge (see picture right).
+With your other hand, gently pry open the cat's jaws at the hinge (see picture above).